Zotyamester/cdn-optimization/README.md

 Other utilities such as the plotter may require additional dependencies.

 ### Docker (preferred)

+Either build the container for yourself...
- * Build the image: `docker build -t cdn-optimization .`
+ * Build the image: `docker build -t cdn-optimization .` Or run the latest published version from [Docker Hub](https://hub.docker.com/r/zoltan120/cdn-optimization)...
+ * Pull the image: `docker pull zoltan120/cdn-optimization`

+After acquiring an image, run a container instance of it:
  * Run a container: `docker run --name cdn-api --rm -p 80:80 cdn-optimization`

 ### Locally